05.360 Service Animals, Emotional Support Animals, and Pets

 The Service Animal does not have current vaccinations or does not wear a rabies vaccination tag.

-Following removal of the Service Animal, the partner must ensure its care and supervision even if the partner chooses to remain on the premises.
-The Service Animal may not be left alone and the University will not be responsible for the animal’s care.
+Following removal of the Service Animal, the Handler must ensure its care and supervision even if the Handler chooses to remain on the premises.
+The Service Animal may not be left alone, and the University will not be responsible for the animal’s care.

-The University may exclude a Service Animal from accompanying its partner to certain areas of campus where their admission would fundamentally alter the nature of a service or program or threaten the safety of the partner and/or Service Animal, such as non-communal food preparation areas, mechanical rooms, and hazardous laboratories.
+The University may exclude a Service Animal from accompanying its Handler to certain areas of campus where their admission would fundamentally alter the nature of a service or program or threaten the safety of the Handler and/or Service Animal, such as non-communal food preparation areas, mechanical rooms, and hazardous laboratories.
 Generally, the identification of prohibited areas will require a case-by-case analysis.

 Service Animals in Training.